swan-io/swan-partner-frontend/docs/docs/specs/banking/branding.md

 # Branding

-The Web Banking is white-label interface, and therefore needs to use the branding defined on the project it manages accounts on.
+Banking is white-label interface, and therefore needs to use the branding defined on the project it manages accounts on.

 You can receive get the **logo**, **name** and **accent color**, you can use the following fragment.